 Robert Frost Elementary School, home to the Cougars, is situated in the county of Franklin, Pasco City, in Washington.
 In 1891, Pasco was the first among the Tri-Cities to be incorporated.
 It is run by the Pasco School District education agency.
 Categorized as a Primary School, it offers Kindergarten to Fifth grade to approximately 550 students.
 There are 30 teachers making up the student-teacher ratio of 18 students for every teacher.

 The school is named after an American poet, Robert Lee Frost, who received four Pulitzer Prizes.
 He wrote poetry, plays, and prose.
-On January, 1961, during John F. Kennedy’s inauguration, he recited the poem, “The Gift Outright”.
+In January 1961, during John F. Kennedy’s inauguration, he recited the poem, “The Gift Outright”.

 Aside from the quality education that Robert Frost Elementary School provides, it also offers enrichment programs like basketball, soccer, art club, dance club, Puppeteer’s Club, chess, and hairstyling.
 There are tutoring opportunities for students who need extra help in their academic subjects.

 Parent involvement is part of a student’s success.
 Parents are encouraged to communicate with their child’s teachers on a regular basis.
 There is a Parent-Teacher Organization that raises funds and organizes activities for the school.
 Some of the PTA activities are the Winter Festival and the Valentine’s Box Decoration.
 They are also invited to participate in school activities and celebrations such as field trips, plays, and musical performances.

 Culture of Learning

 The priority goal of schools in Pasco is to continue to improve student achievement.
 Students in the fourth grade are required to take the Washington Assessment of Student Learning.
 Through the WASL tests, the state and the federal government can measure if the school district is making progress.